Quantile tomography: using quantiles with multivariate data

-Theorem~\ref{t:linglong} provides a practical guideline how to recover the directional quantile information.
-The left panel of Figure~\ref{f:9} shows the situation when the tangent to the directional quantile envelope is unique.
-For a population distribution with $\Delta(P) = 0$, the user can uniquely identify the directional quantile in the direction perpendicular to the tangent.
-The visual determination of such a uniqueness may be slightly in the eye of beholder; if this is not desirable, the user may switch to a strictly finite-sample viewpoint, in which the directional quantile envelopes of empirical probability distributions are polygons and the uniquely identifiable directional quantile lines are those that contain a boundary segment of the polygon.
-Such a structure can be always discovered under appropriate magnification.

-If the tangent is not unique, the situation shown in the right panel of Figure~\ref{f:9}, then the exact identification of the directional quantile line is not possible; nevertheless, the inequality $P(H) \leq 2p$ given by Theorem~\ref{t:linglong} allows at least for its approximate localization, especially when the plotted envelopes are so chosen that $p$ follows a geometric progression with multiplier $1/2$ (as in Figure~\ref{f:8}; note that such choice gives approximately equispaced contours for normal distribution in the tail area).
+If $A\in \mathbb{S}^{d-1}$ is a finite set of directions and $H$ is a tangent halfspace of $D_A(p)$, then still $P(H)\leq 2p+\Delta(P)$, and $p \leq P(H)\leq p+\Delta(P)$, if $\partial H$ is the unique tangent of $D_A(p)$ at \emph{some} point from $H \cap \partial D(p)$.
+In particular, $P(H)=p$ if $\Delta(P)=0$. \end{Thm} The left panel of Figure~\ref{f:9} shows the situation when the tangent to the directional quantile envelope is unique.
+For a population distribution with $\Delta(P) = 0$, one can uniquely identify the directional quantile in the direction perpendicular to the tangent.
+The visual determination of the uniqueness of the tangent may be slightly in the eye of beholder; if this is undesirable, then one may switch to a strictly finite-sample viewpoint, in which the directional quantile envelopes of empirical probability distributions are polygons and the uniquely identifiable directional quantile lines are those that contain a boundary segment of the polygon.
+If the tangent is not unique, the situation shown in the right panel of Figure~\ref{f:9}, then the exact identification of the directional quantile line is not possible; nevertheless, the inequality $P(H) \leq 2p$ given by Theorem~\ref{t:linglong} allows at least for its approximate localization (especially when the plotted envelopes are so chosen that $p$ follows a geometric progression with multiplier $1/2$, as in the right panel of Figure~\ref{f:7}; note that such choice gives approximately equispaced contours for normal distribution in the tail area).

 A boundary point of a convex set that admits more than one tangent is called \emph{rough} (singular).
 It is known---see Theorem 2.2.4 of \citet{Sch93}---that such points are quite exceptional; in particular, for any closed convex set in $\reals^2$, the set of rough points is at most countable.
 Convex, closed subsets of $\reals^d$ having no rough points are called \emph{smooth}, consistently with the natural geometric perception of the boundary in this case.
 If $D(p)$ is smooth, then the collection of its tangent halfspaces is in one-one correspondence with the collection of $p$-th directional quantile halfspaces, with the same boundaries, but in opposite directions.